dsestero/jboss/REFERENCE.md

 * [`jboss::jboss_5_uninstall`](#jbossjboss_5_uninstall): Uninstalls JBoss-5.1.0 TODO To be completed and verified
 * [`jboss::jboss_7`](#jbossjboss_7): Prepares the system for installing jboss-7.1.1.Final instances by performing basic jboss configuration.
 * [`jboss::jboss_8`](#jbossjboss_8): Prepares the system for installing wildfly-8.2.0.Final instances by performing basic jboss/wildfly configuration.
+* [`jboss::params`](#jbossparams): Defines the parameters needed for installing JBoss/WildFly instances.
+It is intended to be called by jboss::instance_[x] defines.
 * [`jboss::wildfly_12`](#jbosswildfly_12): Prepares the system for installing wildfly-12.0.0.Final instances by performing basic jboss/wildfly configuration.

-_Private Classes_

-* `jboss::config`: Configures JBoss/WildFly AS.
-It is intended to be called by jboss::jboss in order to:  * set the JBoss directories with correct ownership *
-* `jboss::install`: Sets up the system for installing JBoss/WildFly AS.
-It is intended to be called by jboss::jboss in order to:  * create JBoss user and group;
-* `jboss::instance::dependencies`: Install dependencies (extra packages) needed for the module.
-At this time it installs the package +expect+.  include jboss::instance::depend
-* `jboss::params`: Defines the parameters needed for installing JBoss/WildFly instances.
-It is intended to be called by jboss::instance_[x] defines.

 **Defined types**

-_Public Defined types_
+* [`jboss::instance::config`](#jbossinstanceconfig): Configures a JBoss/WildFly instance.
+It is intended to be called by jboss::instance.
+* [`jboss::instance::install`](#jbossinstanceinstall): Installs a JBoss instance, i.e. a server profile.
+It is intended to be called by jboss::instance.
+* [`jboss::instance::service`](#jbossinstanceservice): Sets up a service for a JBoss/WildFly instance.
+It is intended to be called by jboss::instance.
 * [`jboss::instance_12`](#jbossinstance_12): Creates, configures and set up the service for a WildFly-12.0.0.Final instance, i.e. a server profile with all the configurations needed to u
+* [`jboss::instance_12::config`](#jbossinstance_12config): Configures a JBoss-12 instance, i.e. a server profile.
+It is intended to be called by jboss::instance_12.
+* [`jboss::instance_12::install`](#jbossinstance_12install): Install a JBoss-12 instance, i.e. a server profile.
+It is intended to be called by jboss::instance.
 * [`jboss::instance_12::lib::oracle::install`](#jbossinstance_12liboracleinstall): Utility define to copy to a specified WildFly-12.0.0 instance the Oracle driver jar module.
 Creates the Oracle module into the specified ins
 * [`jboss::instance_12::lib::oraclexa::install`](#jbossinstance_12liboraclexainstall): Utility define to copy to a specified WildFly-12.0.0 instance the OracleXA driver jar module.
 Notice: the oracle driver jar contains both cla
 * [`jboss::instance_12::lib::postgresql::install`](#jbossinstance_12libpostgresqlinstall): Utility define to copy to a specified WildFly-12.0.0 instance the postgresql driver jar module.
 Creates the postgresql module into the speci
 * [`jboss::instance_12::lib::postgresqlxa::install`](#jbossinstance_12libpostgresqlxainstall): Utility define to copy to a specified WildFly-12.0.0 instance the postgresql driver jar module.
 Creates the postgresql module into the speci
 * [`jboss::instance_12::lib::sqlserver::install`](#jbossinstance_12libsqlserverinstall): Utility define to copy to a specified WildFly-12.0.0 instance the sqlserver driver jar module.
 Creates the sqlserver module into the specifi
+* [`jboss::instance_12::postconfig`](#jbossinstance_12postconfig): Configures a running JBoss-12 instance via jboss-cli.
+It is intended to be called by jboss::instance_8.
 * [`jboss::instance_4`](#jbossinstance_4): Creates, configures and set up the service for a JBoss-4.0.5.GA instance, i.e. a server profile with all the configurations needed to use it
+* [`jboss::instance_4::config`](#jbossinstance_4config): Configures a JBoss-4-family instance, i.e. a server profile.
+It is intended to be called by jboss::instance_4.
+* [`jboss::instance_4::install`](#jbossinstance_4install): Installs a JBoss-4-family instance, i.e. a server profile.
+It is intended to be called by jboss::instance.
 * [`jboss::instance_5`](#jbossinstance_5): Creates, configures and set up the service for a JBoss-5.1.0.GA instance, i.e. a server profile with all the configurations needed to use it
+* [`jboss::instance_5::config`](#jbossinstance_5config): Configures a JBoss-5.1.0.GA instance, i.e. a server profile.
+It is intended to be called by jboss::instance.
+* [`jboss::instance_5::install`](#jbossinstance_5install): Install a JBoss-5.1.0.GA instance, i.e. a server profile.
+It is intended to be called by jboss::instance.
 * [`jboss::instance_5::lib::oracle::install`](#jbossinstance_5liboracleinstall): Utility define to copy to a specified instance lib folder the Oracle driver jar.
 Copies the Oracle driver to the lib directory of the specif
 * [`jboss::instance_5::lib::postgresql::install`](#jbossinstance_5libpostgresqlinstall): Utility define to copy to a specified instance lib folder the Postgresql driver jar.
 Copies the Postgresql driver to the lib directory of th
 * [`jboss::instance_5::lib::sqlserver::install`](#jbossinstance_5libsqlserverinstall): Utility define to copy to a specified instance lib folder the SqlServer driver jar.
 Copies the SqlServer driver to the lib directory of the
 * [`jboss::instance_5::lib::zk::install`](#jbossinstance_5libzkinstall): Utility define to copy to a specified instance lib folder the zk library jars.
 Copies the zk libraries to the lib directory of the specified
 * [`jboss::instance_5::persistence::oracle::install`](#jbossinstance_5persistenceoracleinstall): Utility define to add to a specified instance the Oracle persistence service for <tt>DefaultDS</tt>.
 Copies the Oracle persistence service f
 * [`jboss::instance_7`](#jbossinstance_7): Creates, configures and set up the service for a JBoss-7.1.1.Final instance, i.e. a server profile with all the configurations needed to use
+* [`jboss::instance_7::config`](#jbossinstance_7config): Configures a JBoss-7 instance, i.e. a server profile.
+It is intended to be called by jboss::instance_7.
+* [`jboss::instance_7::install`](#jbossinstance_7install): Install a JBoss-7 instance, i.e. a server profile.
+It is intended to be called by jboss::instance.
+According to https://stackoverflow.com/qu
 * [`jboss::instance_7::lib::oracle::install`](#jbossinstance_7liboracleinstall): Utility define to copy to a specified WildFly-7.1.1 instance the Oracle driver jar module.
 Creates the Oracle module into the specified inst
+* [`jboss::instance_7::lib::oraclexa::install`](#jbossinstance_7liboraclexainstall): Utility define to copy to a specified JBoss-7.1.1 instance the OracleXA driver jar module.
+Notice: the oracle driver jar contains both classe
 * [`jboss::instance_7::lib::postgresql::install`](#jbossinstance_7libpostgresqlinstall): Utility define to copy to a specified WildFly-7.1.1 instance the postgresql driver jar module.
 Creates the postgresql module into the specif
+* [`jboss::instance_7::lib::postgresqlxa::install`](#jbossinstance_7libpostgresqlxainstall): Utility define to copy to a specified JBoss-7.1.1 instance the postgresql driver jar module.
+Creates the postgresql module into the specifie
 * [`jboss::instance_7::lib::springframework::install`](#jbossinstance_7libspringframeworkinstall): Utility define to copy to a specified JBoss-7.1.1 instance the libraries of the Spring framework.
 Creates the springframework module into th
 * [`jboss::instance_7::lib::sqlserver::install`](#jbossinstance_7libsqlserverinstall): Utility define to copy to a specified WildFly-7.1.1 instance the sqlserver driver jar module.
 Creates the sqlserver module into the specifie
+* [`jboss::instance_7::postconfig`](#jbossinstance_7postconfig): Configures a running JBoss-7 instance via jboss-cli.
+It is intended to be called by jboss::instance_7.
 * [`jboss::instance_8`](#jbossinstance_8): Creates, configures and set up the service for a WildFly-8.2.0.Final instance, i.e. a server profile with all the configurations needed to us
+* [`jboss::instance_8::config`](#jbossinstance_8config): Configures a JBoss-8 instance, i.e. a server profile.
+It is intended to be called by jboss::instance_8.
+* [`jboss::instance_8::install`](#jbossinstance_8install): Install a JBoss-8 instance, i.e. a server profile.
+It is intended to be called by jboss::instance.
 * [`jboss::instance_8::lib::oracle::install`](#jbossinstance_8liboracleinstall): Utility define to copy to a specified WildFly-8.2.0 instance the Oracle driver jar module.
 Creates the Oracle module into the specified inst
 * [`jboss::instance_8::lib::oraclexa::install`](#jbossinstance_8liboraclexainstall): Utility define to copy to a specified WildFly-8.2.0 instance the OracleXA driver jar module.
 Notice: the oracle driver jar contains both clas
 * [`jboss::instance_8::lib::postgresql::install`](#jbossinstance_8libpostgresqlinstall): Utility define to copy to a specified WildFly-8.2.0 instance the postgresql driver jar module.
 Creates the postgresql module into the specif
 * [`jboss::instance_8::lib::postgresqlxa::install`](#jbossinstance_8libpostgresqlxainstall): Utility define to copy to a specified WildFly-8.2.0 instance the postgresql driver jar module.
 Creates the postgresql module into the specif
 * [`jboss::instance_8::lib::sqlserver::install`](#jbossinstance_8libsqlserverinstall): Utility define to copy to a specified WildFly-8.2.0 instance the sqlserver driver jar module.
 Creates the sqlserver module into the specifie
+* [`jboss::instance_8::postconfig`](#jbossinstance_8postconfig): Configures a running JBoss-8 instance via jboss-cli.
+It is intended to be called by jboss::instance_8.
 * [`jboss::jboss_4`](#jbossjboss_4): Installs JBoss-4.
 The resource title has to be an unique name identifying the JBoss installation and it could be used to specify the desired

-_Private Defined types_

-* `jboss::instance::config`: Configures a JBoss/WildFly instance.
-It is intended to be called by jboss::instance.
-* `jboss::instance::install`: Installs a JBoss instance, i.e. a server profile.
-It is intended to be called by jboss::instance.
-* `jboss::instance::service`: Sets up a service for a JBoss/WildFly instance.
-It is intended to be called by jboss::instance.
-* `jboss::instance_12::config`: Configures a JBoss-12 instance, i.e. a server profile.
-It is intended to be called by jboss::instance_12.
-* `jboss::instance_12::install`: Install a JBoss-12 instance, i.e. a server profile.
-It is intended to be called by jboss::instance.
-* `jboss::instance_12::postconfig`: Configures a running JBoss-12 instance via jboss-cli.
-It is intended to be called by jboss::instance_8.
-* `jboss::instance_4::config`: Configures a JBoss-4-family instance, i.e. a server profile.
-It is intended to be called by jboss::instance_4.
-* `jboss::instance_4::install`: Installs a JBoss-4-family instance, i.e. a server profile.
-It is intended to be called by jboss::instance.
-* `jboss::instance_5::config`: Configures a JBoss-5.1.0.GA instance, i.e. a server profile.
-It is intended to be called by jboss::instance.
-* `jboss::instance_5::install`: Install a JBoss-5.1.0.GA instance, i.e. a server profile.
-It is intended to be called by jboss::instance.
-* `jboss::instance_7::config`: Configures a JBoss-7 instance, i.e. a server profile.
-It is intended to be called by jboss::instance_7.
-* `jboss::instance_7::install`: Install a JBoss-7 instance, i.e. a server profile.
-It is intended to be called by jboss::instance.
-* `jboss::instance_7::postconfig`: Configures a running JBoss-7 instance via jboss-cli.
-It is intended to be called by jboss::instance_7.
-* `jboss::instance_8::config`: Configures a JBoss-8 instance, i.e. a server profile.
-It is intended to be called by jboss::instance_8.
-* `jboss::instance_8::install`: Install a JBoss-8 instance, i.e. a server profile.
-It is intended to be called by jboss::instance.
-* `jboss::instance_8::postconfig`: Configures a running JBoss-8 instance via jboss-cli.
-It is intended to be called by jboss::instance_8.

 ## Classes